aa-m-sa/boxbot/README.md

-# gkctopicbot #
+# boxbot #

-A simplistic Python 2.x irc bot with feedparser and Twisted, which is be able to
+A simplistic Python 2.x irc bot with feedparser and Twisted.
+It is able to

 * Change an irc channel topic prompted by a (proboards forum) RSS feed.